The Falling of King Saul

 King Saul was humble and filled by the Spirit of God at the beginning of his reign.
 And the Lord gave him many victories over Israel’s enemies.
 But slowly the spirit of pride started to grow in his heart which led him to rebellion and disobedience to God’s commands.

 In one incident, he offered a sacrifice which only the priests were authorized to perform (1 Samuel 13:9-12).
-This disobedience to God continued over the years and God was displeased with him because he could no longer a faithful leader that could lead the nation of Israel spiritually.
+This disobedience to God continued over the years and God was displeased with him because he was no longer a faithful leader that could lead the nation of Israel spiritually.

 Samuel mourned God’s rejection to Saul but the Lord told him that He has found a substitute to King Saul, a man in the house of Jesse.
 And Samuel went secretly to anoint David to be king (1 Samuel 16:1-13).
 Finally, God’s spirit left Saul and an evil spirit took over him (1 Samuel 16:14).
 Saul became more depressed and discouraged with time and could no longer lead the Israelites to battle the enemies.